28 Things You Think Cause Cancer but Don’t

 You may have heard that candy canes contain the scary-sounding titanium dioxide—but that’s just a pigment that turns candy canes (as well as sunblock and toothpaste) brilliant white.
 Titanium dioxide is not a known carcinogen.

 Parents everywhere panicked when the news that Nutella could cause cancer hit (both for their kids and themselves, no doubt).
 Everyone take a deep breath: Nutella does contain palm oil which, when heated above around 400 degrees F, can be cancerous.
 As the makers of Nutella are quick to point out, they never get their product that hot.
-However, Nutella may not be as healthy as you might hope.
+However, here are the 10 foods that are directly tied to cancer.